Cephel/DCS-LSO-Camera/README.md

 - Carrier ID.
 - Wind speed indicator.
 - (Nonfunctional) range and time to trap.
-- (Nonfunctional) unknown bottom left quadrant value.
-If you know what this is for in the real camera, hit me up with a message.
+- (Nonfunctional) speed of the plane in the groove.

 ## Parameters
 Since the script doesn't extract any data from DCS, you have to set up some values yourself.
 You can do this via the command line: